-\textit{The space of temporal correlations.---} Recently, dimension witnesses have also been derived and implemented in the framework of temporal quantum correlations \cite{BKM15,BMK13,Zuk14,HSG18,SSG18}.
-As illustrated in Fig. \ref{fig1}, a single system prepared in an initial state $\rho_{\rm in}$ is subjected to a sequence of measurements of certain length $L$.
+\textit{The space of temporal correlations.---} As illustrated in Fig. \ref{fig1}, a single system prepared in an initial state $\rho_{\rm in}$ is subjected to a sequence of measurements of certain length $L$.
 At each time step, a measurement selected from a given set $\{\mathcal{M}_0,\mathcal{M}_1,\ldots,\mathcal{M}_{S-1}\}$ is performed according to the input from an input alphabet $\mathcal{X}=\{0,1,\ldots,S-1\}$, and after each measurement an output from an alphabet $\mathcal{A}=\{0,1,\ldots,O-1\}$ is obtained.
 No assumption on the type of measurements will be imposed.
 In between two measurements we allow for an arbitrary quantum dynamics, which may depend on the former choice of measurements and the measurement outcomes.
 Given an initial state $\rho_{\rm in}$, one obtains a probability distribution $p(ab\cdots|xy\cdots)$ for any input sequence $xy\cdots$.
 We call the collection of the probability distributions generated by all possible inputs a temporal correlation.
 As a result of causality, the choice of latter measurements can not affect the outcomes of former measurements.
 Hence, the temporal correlations have to fulfill the arrow of time (AoT) constraints \cite{ClK16}.
 For a two-step process, the constraints read